Here is our FAQ, split into three main sections:

 Can you build me a tuned, naturally aspirated K20A?

-Yes, please contact us with your requirements.
+We can recommend engine builders, please contact us with your requirements.

 Do I need to change the clutch?